 - 1.5-2 tbsp half and half, plus more as needed

 - 6-8 fresh raspberries juice strained and added for color, add a drop at a time

-- Position one oven rack near top third of the oven and a second oven rack near bottom third of the oven.
-Preheat oven to 375 F. Bake frozen tarts until golden, rotating racks once halfway through baking, about 25 - 30 minutes (some of the preserves may leak out, which is fine, just peel it off once it cools).
-Allow to cool on baking sheet several minutes then transfer to a wire rack to cool completely.
+- Position one oven rack near the top third of the oven and a second oven rack near bottom third.
+Preheat oven to 375ºF.
+Bake frozen tarts for 25-30 minutes or until golden, rotating the racks once halfway through.
+Some of the preserves may leak out, which is fine.
+Just peel it off once it cools.
+Allow the pop tarts to cool on the baking sheets for several minutes, then transfer to a wire rack to cool completely.